michaelagibson/Mathematica_dot_dash_plot_pkg/README.md

 A package for dot-dash plots in Mathematica inspired by Edward Tufte

 ##Description
 A package for dot-dash plots in Mathematica inspired by Edward Tufte.
 It can be directly used with the Get[] command in Mathematica 10.
-One may need to mess with the plotrange in order to assure that the ticks and labels are included in the plot.
+One may need to mess with the PlotRange in order to assure that the ticks and labels are included in the plot, or simply resize the plot with ImageSize.

 ##Credits and Licensing
 This program is free software: you can redistribute it and/or modify